1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 Our cute guesthouse in Signagi

-The best place to stay in Signagi is at a guesthouse.
-You will be able to soak in the local culture in one of the historic buildings.
-We loved staying at Guesthouse Honeymoon, since our spacious private room had a beautiful view of the city.
-It was also walking distance to the main strip, wineries, restaurants and cafes.
+We recommend staying in a guesthouse in one of the historic buildings to soak in the local culture.
+We loved staying at Guesthouse Honeymoon - our spacious private room had a beautiful view of Signagi and it was within walking distance to the main strip, wineries, restaurants and cafes.

 What to do in Signagi